kristinemlarson/gnssrefl/tests/use_cases/use_p038.md

 <img src="p038.png" width="500"/>
 </P>

-### Analyze the Data
 P038 was a PBO site.
 The data from 2017 will be analyzed here as a test case.
-We fist start by analyzing the data using the GNSS-IR process.
-Then we will use the results gathered to run the soil moisture code.
+We will start by analyzing the data using the normal reflector height (GNSS-IR) processing.
+Then we will use those results to run the soil moisture code.

 #### Step 1: GNSS-IR
 Begin by generating the SNR files.
 Although typically PBO sites do not have L2C